Does this sound familiar?

 Your nervous system may simply have been under pressure for too long.

-NHS – accredited trauma-informed health coach helping women break free from chronic fight-or-flight –NHS – accredited trauma-informed health coach helping women break free from chronic fight-or-flight –
+NHS (PCI) – Accredited Trauma-Informed Health Coach helping women break free from chronic fight-or-flight –NHS (PCI) – Accredited Trauma-Informed Health Coach helping women break free from chronic fight-or-flight –

 This work may be helpful if you: